DigiBP/Team-Apples/README.md

 - After generating the free trial license with the UUID, the generated license information is written back into the CRM (Customer Relationship Management) system.
 - Writing the license information back into the CRM allows for proper tracking and management of the free trial licenses.
 It ensures that the generated licenses are associated with the respective clients or organizations.
 - The CRM system can store the generated license information, including the UUID, client details, and any other relevant information tied to the free trial license.
+- Between Fetch and Lock HTTP and Complete HTTP make a request there is always a filter added that checks that the data ID from Camunda engine is the same as the Client ID trying to process in Integromat.

 ### Scenario
 ![TO-BE-PROCESS/MAKE-Screenshots/4.
 Generate free trial license.png](https://github.com/DigiBP/Team-Apples/blob/53080c6a715c2e99104000f13f0dffe02d081155/TO-BE-PROCESS/MAKE-Screenshots/4.%20Generate%20free%20trial%20license.png)